ShaoZhang0115/shaozhang.info/content/publication/deepshovel-an-online-collaborative-platform-for-data-extraction-in-geoscience-literature-with-ai-assistance/index.md

   - Xinbing Wang
 publication: arXiv Preprint
 url_source: "https://arxiv.org/abs/2202.10163"
+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image:
+  focal_point: ""
+  preview_only: false

 abstract: Geoscientists, as well as researchers in many fields, need to read a huge amount of literature to locate, extract, and aggregate relevant results and data to enable future research or to build a scientific database, but